carlos-gg/digitalgarden/content/AI/Supervised Learning/Ensemble learning.md

 title: "Ensemble learning"
 ---

+> In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
+In general, ensembling is a technique of combining two or more algorithms of similar or dissimilar types called base learners.
+This is done to make a more robust system (improving generalizability / robustness over a single estimator) which incorporates the predictions from all the base learners

 ## Resources
 - https://en.wikipedia.org/wiki/Ensemble_learning
-- In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
-By analogy, ensemble techniques have been used also in [[AI/Unsupervised learning/Unsupervised learning]] scenarios, for example in consensus clustering or in anomaly or [[AI/Anomaly and Outlier Detection]]
+- By analogy, ensemble techniques have been used also in [[AI/Unsupervised learning/Unsupervised learning]] scenarios, for example in consensus clustering or in anomaly or [[AI/Anomaly and Outlier Detection]]
-- In general, ensembling is a technique of combining two or more algorithms of similar or dissimilar types called base learners.
-This is done to make a more robust system (improving generalizability / robustness over a single estimator) which incorporates the predictions from all the base learners.
 - http://scikit-learn.org/stable/modules/ensemble.html
 - http://mlwave.com/kaggle-ensembling-guide/
 - https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/